mdlacasse/Owl/README.md

 Package `odfpy` might be required if one read files created by LibreOffice.
 Again, these dependencies will be installed by pip.

-The simplest way to get started with Owl is to use the web-based user interface that is started by the `owlplanner.cmd` script.
+The simplest way to get started with Owl is to use the `streamlit` browser-based user interface that is started by the `owlplanner.cmd` script, which  will start a user interface on your own browser.
-This will start a user interface from your own browser.
-This is a screenshot of one of the multiple tabs of the interface:
+Here is a screenshot of one of the multiple tabs of the interface:

 <img src="https://raw.github.com/mdlacasse/Owl/main/docs/images/OwlUI.png" width="100%">